yrogovich/yrogovich/readme.md

   </a>
 </p>

 I'm 22.
-Was born in Belarus.
-Currently, I'm living in Poland.
-I have 4+ years of web development experience.
+I live in Poland.
+I have 5 years of web development experience.
 Detail-oriented piano enjoyer with a taste of aesthetic places.

 - 🏗️ Mostly focused on frontend web development
-- 💡 Experienced in backend and in creating REST APIs (PHP)
+- 💡 Experienced in the backend and in creating REST APIs
 - 🚧 Learning javascript as a backend technology
 - ✨ Always paying attention to details